 DOT Clearinghouse Enforcement

 The DOT Clearinghouse went into effect at the beginning of 2020.
 It contains new compliance rules that employers must adhere to.
 CDL drivers must also follow the rules.
 Sure, the FMCSA has enforced Clearinghouse compliance since January of 2020.
-But the agency has made some recent changes that apply to non-compliance fines.
+However the agency has made some recent changes that apply to non-compliance fines.

 The FMCSA revised Appendix B processes in 2021.